google/grain/docs/data_sources.md

 ### Range Data Source

-This data source mimics the built in python
+This data source mimics the built-in python
 [range class](https://docs.python.org/3/library/functions.html#func-range).
 It
-can be used for initial PyGrain testing or if your use case involves generating records on the fly (for example if you just want to generate synthetic records online rather than read records from storage.)
+can be used for initial PyGrain testing or if your use case involves generating records on the fly (for example if you only want to generate synthetic records online rather than read records from storage.)

 ```python